Death penalty phase of trial looms for NYC bike path killer - NewsBreak

 “There is a legitimate concern that the death penalty sometimes (and impermissibly) turns on the defendant’s race, ethnicity, national origin, and religious beliefs," they wrote.

-Even in deadlier attacks, including the 2019 racist attack at a Walmart in El Paso, Texas, that killed 23 people, death was not sought, the lawyers noted.
-The gunman in the Walmart attack could still receive the death penalty, however, under separate state capital murder charges in Texas.
+Even in deadlier attacks, including the 2019 El Paso, Texas, shooting attack that killed 23 Walmart customers, death was not sought, the lawyers noted.

 The lawyers said it seemed arbitrary for the U.S. Justice Department to “spare some defendants but single out Mr. Saipov, a Muslim immigrant, for the death penalty even though their culpability is arguably greater.”